 Now, for the person who finds their identity in speaking in tongues, they will immediately bark at me, “See Matt!
 Paul wants everyone to speak in tongues!”

 But to this rebuttal I’d have to say, “Hold on to your hanky for a minute.”
-First of all, he just said prophesy is greater, so why aren’t you telling people they need to prophesy as evidence of the Spirit rather than speak in tongues?
+First of all, he just said prophesying is greater, so why aren’t you telling people they need to prophesy as evidence of the Spirit rather than speak in tongues?

 Second, if we are keeping the gift of tongues in context, why would Paul say this to people who all spoke the same language?
 I’ll tell you: Because the evangelistic gift of tongues is amazing!
 If each one of them were traveling to different areas, spreading the gospel by way of tongues, “That’s awesome!”
 Paul is saying.
 “Tongues is great!”

 But Paul is not making a law out of tongues, he’s simply saying it is a very good thing.
 I mean, after all, just look at what happened in Acts 2!
 Lots of different nations heard the gospel!
-But for this letter to the Corinthians, because it’s a corporate setting of Christians who all spoke the same language, Paul said the gift of prophesy is greater.
+But for this letter to the Corinthians, because it’s a corporate setting of Christians who all spoke the same language, Paul said the gift of prophesying is greater.
 Why would he say such a thing?
-Well, if we have the gift of prophecy twisted like we do tongues, this can confuse us in even greater ways.
+Well, if we have the gift of prophesying twisted like we do tongues, this can confuse us in even greater ways.

 Edify means encourage, counsel, guide, instruct, and exhort!
 It means to spur one another on toward love and good deeds!
 (See Hebrews 10:24).
 Like some of today’s churches, even back then, the gift of tongues was being abused to make the speaker look better than others–more “holy.”

 “Anyone who speaks in a tongue edifies themselves, but the one who prophesies edifies the church.”
 (1 Corinthians 14:4)